CCGA makes applying for a cash advance easy. Here’s what you need to get started.

 How can I get advance funds faster?

-When we receive a completed application at CCGA with no issues, we strive to remit advance funds within 3-5 business days.
+When we receive a completed application at CCGA with no issues, under normal operating conditions (see note above), we strive to remit advance funds within 3‑5 business days.
 Here are some steps you can take to ensure you receive your funds as quickly as possible:

 Submit a complete application form.
 Incomplete applications create processing delays.
 Review the checklist on pages 4-5 of your application to ensure you’ve completed the forms and signatures and attached any required documentation.